 Plant outdoors when frost danger has past.
 Once established, liatris are fine with temperatures that slip below zero.

 Dig holes about 12 to 15 inches apart and plant the bulbs 2 to 3" deep.
-Cover, tamp down soil and water well.
+Cover, tamp down soil and water well once to settle the soil around the bulbs.
 The bulbs develop roots and sprout within a few weeks.
-Water just enough to keep the soil lightly moist.
-Too much water can encourage bulb rot.
+Water sparingly until the plants sprout and gradually provide more water as the plants grow.
+Newly planted bulbs without top growth to support need little water; too much moisture can encourage bulb rot.

 Liatris thrives with about 1" of water, from rain or irrigation sytems, per week.
 While the plants are very young and have small root systems, giving them a bit more water during hot or windy periods is helpful.
 Feel free to trim off spent flowers to keep the plants looking their best.